 He decided to use both yam and cassava.
-He wanted to show the pupils which tissue allowed osmosis to occur more rapidly.
+He wanted to show the student teachers which tissue allowed osmosis to occur more rapidly.

-Samson and the pupils decided to put a teaspoonful of salt into the cavity of the piece of yam and the piece of cassava.
+Samson and the student teachers decided to put a teaspoonful of salt into the cavity of the piece of yam and the piece of cassava.
 Then they dropped a little water onto the salt to dampen it.
 This resulted in the cavity having a very concentrated salt solution.